fabge/til/pytest/cheating-at-unit-tests.md

 I always eyeball the generated test to make sure that it’s what I would have written by hand if I wasn’t so lazy—then I commit it along with the implementation and move on to the next task.

-I’ve used this technique to write many of the tests in both</a> [Datasette](https://github.com/simonw/datasette) and [sqlite-utils](https://github.com/simonw/sqlite-utils), and those are by far the best tested pieces of software I’ve ever released.
+I’ve used this technique to write many of the tests in both [Datasette](https://github.com/simonw/datasette) and [sqlite-utils](https://github.com/simonw/sqlite-utils), and those are by far the best tested pieces of software I’ve ever released.

 I started doing this around two years ago, and I’ve held off writing about it until I was confident I understood the downsides.
 I haven’t found any yet: I end up with a robust, comprehensive test suite and it takes me less than half the time to write the tests than if I’d been hand-crafting all of those comparisons from scratch.